 This is the second article in a series on buy-side considerations.
 In this series, we will cover buy-side topics from the perspective of middle-market companies looking to enter the acquisition market.
-If you wish to read the first article, Identifying Acquisition Targets and Assessing Strategic Fit, please click here.
+If you wish to read the rest of the series, click here.

 Business is good for many middle market operators and investment capital is generally plentiful.
 Are you an investor whose capital is industry agnostic, or does your capital need to be targeted at add-on investments that build on a pre existing business platform?

 All business investors are “financial” investors – the real question is how “strategic” is their ability to leverage the assets of the target.
 Providing practical guidance on approaching a business target and conducting initial due diligence depends on the investor’s criterion, competencies, and execution bandwidth.